 Store any leftovers in a tightly sealed container in the refrigerator.
 I wouldn’t necessarily serve them to guests the following day, but I’ve definitely enjoyed them myself on day 2!

-Cucumber Sandwiches are perfect for a potluck, baby shower, bridal shower, and more.
+This Mini Cucumber Sandwich recipe is perfect for a potluck, baby shower, bridal shower, and more.
 I love the idea of them for a Tea Party Baby Shower!

 They look gorgeous on either a white platter or a glass platter.
 Here are few other fun appetizers to serve with them: